Suffering

-Simply complaining is not Christian suffering because it does not contribute to this treasure that could be stored in Heaven.
+Simply complaining about evil and loss is not Christian suffering and does not contribute to the treasure that could be stored in Heaven.

 For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too.
 If we are afflicted, it is for your comfort and salvation; and if we are comforted, it is for your comfort, which you experience when you patiently endure the same sufferings that we suffer.
 Our hope for you is unshaken; for we know that as you share in our sufferings, you will also share in our comfort.